 While we were running our own Bed & Breakfast in Edinburgh we liked to offer freshly baked food to guests each morning.
 Offering Spiced Apple Muffins was an easy decision because nearly everyone seemed to love them.
 If guests said they’d like some, I knew I could have them ready in almost no time at all.

 So, I began with a traditional recipe, and progressively adapted it, using guests’ feedback to refine and improve it.
-Overtime, I’ve played with the ratios of ginger, cinnamon and apple, and I was able to reduce the original amount sugar and fat.
+Over time, I’ve played with the ratios of ginger, cinnamon and apple, and I was able to reduce the original amount of sugar and fat.
 Perhaps the biggest breakthrough was accidentally discovering that I could make them egg-free (I forgot them and no one noticed)!
 After that I decided to go all the way, I replaced the milk for oat milk and I used chia seeds as a binder and for moisture (as an egg replacement).
-And ended up with a truely vegan muffin recipe.
+And ended up with a truly vegan muffin recipe.

 Prep time: 15 minutes

 Oven temperature: 200ºC for the first 5 minutes then 180ºC for 15-18 minutes

 - 220g plain white flour or GF baking mix

 - 150ml oat milk (foamable if possible, it helps to make it lighter)

 - 2 Granny Smith apples, grated or cut into a small dice – skin on

 - 1 tsp baking powder